-- 5.1 A fundamental feature of good attendance and absence management is the accurate and timely recording of all absences.
-This is essential in terms of the requirements of the Statutory Sick Pay arrangement.
+5.1 A fundamental feature of good attendance and absence management is the accurate and timely recording of all absences.
+This is essential both in terms of the requirements of the Statutory Sick Pay arrangement and the Association's occupational sick pay scheme.
 Good information also allows patterns to be identified and can be an early indication of underlying problems.
-The sooner these problems are identified and acted upon the more likely a successful conclusion for employee and employer alike can be achieved.
-Any potential concerns would be discussed at return to work interviews. - 5.2 Keeping good quality, up to date records also means that: - Concise data is available for each employee during the year - Problems are identified at an early stage - Employees are treated fairly and consistently - Trends and underlying causes can be more easily identified - Relevant Health & Safety issues can be identified - Attendance rates may be improved - Managers are better able to explain decisions where continued poor attendance results in counselling and/or disciplinary action - Committee are kept aware of attendance levels
+The sooner these problems are identified and acted upon - the more likely a successful conclusion for employee and employer alike can be achieved.
+Any potential concerns would be discussed at return to work meetings.

+5.2 Keeping good quality, up to date records also means that:

+Concise data is available for each employee during the year

+Problems are identified at an early stage

+Employees are treated fairly and consistently

-- 5.3 Managers must record the absence on the Notification of Absence Form as soon as notification is received and also notify the HR Department by email.
-The HR Department will update the employee's attendance record for the purposes of statistical recording. - 5.4 Management Committee will receive quarterly reports on employee absence. - On every occasion when an employee returns to work after an absence of any kind, the manager or senior officer will meet the employee at the start of their day/shift, or as soon as practically possible on that day, to discuss the reasons for the absence, and offer help where appropriate before countersigning the return to work form (self certificate).
-This document should be sent to the HR Department. - 5.6 A Formal Attendance Review Meeting will be arranged when an employee's absence record, including periods of industrial injury, falls into the following categories of 'rolling' absence, with the following potential outcomes:
+- Trends and underlying causes can be more easily identified - Relevant health, safety or wellbeing issues can be identified in a timely manner and addressed appropriately - Attendance rates may be improved - Managers are better able to explain decisions where continued poor attendance results in counselling and/or disciplinary action - Committee are kept aware of attendance levels - 5.3 Managers must record the absence on the Notification of Absence Form as soon as notification is received and also notify the HR team by email.
+HR will update the employee's attendance record for the purposes of statistical recording. - 5.4 The Staffing Sub-Committee will receive quarterly reports on staff absence. - 5.5 On every occasion when an employee returns to work after an absence of any kind, the manager or senior officer will meet the employee at the start of their day/shift, or as soon as practically possible on that day, to discuss the reasons for the absence, and offer help where appropriate before countersigning the return to work form (self-certificate).
+This document should be sent to the HR team. - 5.6 A Formal Attendance Review Meeting will be arranged when an employee's absence record, including periods of industrial injury, falls into the following categories of 'rolling' absence, with the following potential outcomes:

-Stage Trigger Outcome

-Return to work will be

-Any absence carried out

-3 occasions of absence within a 12 Formal Attendance Review

-1 month period Meeting

-A further 2 occasions / 3 working

-days of absence within a 6 month

-period from when the last action

-2 was taken Written Warning

-A further 2 occasions / 3 working

-days of absence within a 6 month

-period from when the last action

-3 was taken Final Written Warning
+Stage Trigger Outcome Any absence Return to work will be carried out 1 3 occasions of absence within a 12 month period Formal Attendance Review Meeting 2 A further 2 occasions / 3 working days of absence within a 6 month period from when the last action was taken First Written Warning 3 A further 2 occasions / 3 working days of absence within a 6 month period from when the last action was taken Final Written Warning ng homes reserves the right to extend the monitoring period at the manager's discretion and with approval from HR, dependent on individual circumstances.

-A further 2 occasions / 3 working
+A further 2 occasions / 3 working days of

-4 days of absence within a 12 month Dismissal
+absence within a 12 month period from

-period from when the last action was taken
+4 when the last action was taken Dismissal

-Any period of unauthorised absence would automatically trigger ng2's Disciplinary process.
+Any period of unauthorised absence will automatically trigger the ng homes disciplinary procedure.